 4. Energy Efficiency

-After your first glace at your utility bills, you’ll understand why your parents were always yelling at you about leaving the lights on, running the shower for too long, or messing with the thermostat.
+After your first glance at your utility bills, you’ll understand why your parents were always yelling at you about leaving the lights on, running the shower for too long, or messing with the thermostat.

 Respect your hard-earned money by respecting the rules of energy efficiency.
 They’re all pretty self-explanatory – don’t use more than you need – but I’ll give you a couple of insider tips.